What To Do In An Emergency:

 - Monitor your cell phone for emergency text messages.

-2. Hide Out.
-If you are in a classroom or office and you feel it is not safe to run, then stay there, lock the door and evaluate the following:
+HIDE.
+If you are in a classroom or office and you feel it is not safe to run, then stay there, lock the door.
+If the door does not lock, use heavy furniture to barricade the door.
+Then evaluate the following:

 - Silence any sources of noise (cell phones, radios, televisions).